HL7/davinci-crd/input/pagecontent/hooks.md

 Within this implementation guide, CDS Hooks are used by CRD Clients to perform coverage requirements discovery from CRD Servers used by patients' payers.
 Six hooks are identified that cover the main situations where coverage requirements discovery is likely to be needed: [appointment-book](#appointment-book), [encounter-start](#encounter-start), [encounter-discharge](#encounter-discharge), [order-dispatch](#order-dispatch), [order-select](#order-select), and [order-sign](#order-sign).
 Payers and respective CRD Servers will vary between patients.
 CRD Clients conforming to this implementation guide **SHALL** be able to determine the correct payer CRD Service to use for each request.

+<p class="modifed-content" markdown="1"><a name="FHIR-49974"> </a>
 Not all CRD Clients will support all hook types or order resource types.
 For example, community CRD client systems will not likely support `encounter-discharge`.
 Community pharmacy systems would not likely support `appointment-book`.
 Some EHRs might not support VisionPrescription when using order-sign.
 CRD Clients conforming to this implementation guide **SHALL** support at least one of the hooks and (for order-centric hooks), at least one of the order resource types listed below, and **SHOULD** support all that apply to the context of their system.
-Future releases of this specification may increase expectations to support additional hooks.  <span class="modifed-content" markdown="1"><a name="FHIR-49974"> </a>For systems that support ordering products or services covered by one of the CRD-supported request types, such clients **SHALL** support the order-sign hook for the order types they support.</span>
+Future releases of this specification may increase expectations to support additional hooks.
+For systems that support ordering products or services covered by one of the CRD-supported request types, such clients **SHALL** support the order-sign hook for the order types they support.</p>

 Similarly, not all payers will necessarily provide coverage that is relevant to all hook types or order resource types.
 For example, a payer that only provides drug coverage would be unlikely to have coverage information to return for an `encounter-discharge` event or a VisionPrescription order.
 CRD Servers conforming to this implementation guide **SHALL** provide a service for all hooks and order resource types required of CRD clients by this implementation guide unless the server has determined that the hook will not be reasonably useful in determining coverage or documentation expectations for the types of coverage provided.